laboratorybox/labbox_ephys/README.md

 ./run_labbox_ephys.sh
 ```

-It may take some time to rebuild the app, depending on the changes.
+It may take some time to rebuild the app, depending on the extent of recent changes.

 ### Step 4.
 Connect via web browser

-Open Google Chrome and enter the following URL (The 8080 should be consistent with $LABBOX_EPHYS_PORT):
+Open Google Chrome and enter the following URL (The 8080 should be consistent with LABBOX_EPHYS_PORT set above):

 ```
 http://localhost:8080/app/labbox_ephys